 Ongoing Topic Main Task Scheme Developments To implement amendments to the Local Government Pension Scheme as a consequence of legislation changes.
-Committee Member training To provide training for committee members on specific issues ahead of relevant decisions by the Committee.
-Keep under review and refresh To seek committee member approval and formally key policy documents publish documents e.g. Governance Policy, Communication Strategy, etc. Investment Manager Reviews Continuous review of existing managers' performance or new developments in the markets may trigger a review - of part or all of the Fund's investments.
+Committee Member training To provide training for committee members on specific Keep under review and refresh issues ahead of relevant decisions by the Committee.
+To seek committee member approval and formally key policy documents publish documents e.g. Governance Policy, Rey policy documents Communication Strategy, etc. Investment Manager Reviews Continuous review of existing managers' performance or new developments in the markets may trigger a review of part or all of the Fund's investments.
 Investment Strategy To implement any changes as a result of scheme Statement/Funding Strategy developments and investment strategy reviews.
-Statement Or seal of the second official of the seal of the data to the data back Guaranteed Minimum Pension Complete reconciliation of member data to that held by (GMP) Reconciliation the HMRC in respect of contracted-out membership.
-My Pension Online i-Connect Continue to promote the service to members.
-I-Connect Implement the i-Connect data exchange for uploading and improving data transfer for employers that wish to transfer data electronically.
+Statement Statement Page 199 Complete recognification of magnetic and state to that hald by Guaranteed Minimum Pension Complete reconciliation of member data to that held by (GMP) Reconciliation My Pension Online the HMRC in respect of contracted-out membership.
+Continue to promote the service to members. i-Connect Implement the i-Connect data exchange for uploading 1 Gormoot and improving data transfer for employers that wish to transfer data electronically.
 Auto Enrolment Ensure compliance with the implementation of auto enrolment in accordance with the requirement of the Pensions Act.
 Improve access to personal Improve communication in line with best practice and information serve the needs of our members and employers by: developing and keeping up to date the Fund's website. reviewing existing fact sheets and letters to improve readability.
-Continue to develop a high To have a highly motivated staff team with the necessary performing team professional, managerial and customer skills to provide excellent service.
-Review of all Administration To identify where more efficient customer focused Procedures procedures and processes can be adopted.
-Continue to undertake regular road shows/seminars To improve communications with the Fund's members.
-Developing collaboration with Assess the opportunities for further collaboration. other Local Government Pension Funds Pension Board Coordinate and provide ongoing support for Pension Board.
-Wales Pension Partnership - Continue to provide Host Authority support to the Wales Host Authority Pension Partnership.
-Low/Non-Carbon Investments Continue to review the Fund's carbon footprint including identifying further low carbon investment opportunities.
+Continue to develop a high To have a highly motivated staff team with the necessary performing team professional, managerial and customer skills to provide D : 6 HAI : : ( (: excellent service.
+Review of all Administration Procedures To identify where more efficient customer focused Continue to undertake regular procedures and processes can be adopted.
+To improve communications with the Fund's members. road shows/seminars To improve communications with the Fund's members.
+Developing collaboration with Assess the opportunities for further collaboration. other Local Government Pension Funds Pension Board Coordinate and provide ongoing support for Pension W L B : B : I Board.
+Wales Pension Partnership - Continue to provide Host Authority support to the Wales Host Authority Low/Non-Carbon Investments Pension Partnership.
+Continue to review the Fund's carbon footprint including identifying further low carbon investment opportunities.